Skip to main content

 Research projects

-The Institute’s research covers the most topical subjects in the field of banking and finance and include: central banking, international banking, international capital markets, international monetary law, derivatives, corporate finance, M&As, EU financial law, resolution and insolvency of financial institutions and financial crisis management, banking and financial regulation, Islamic law, WTO law, Preferential Trade Agreements, international investment law, sovereign debt management and restructuring, insurance law, ethics in business and finance, and corporate social responsibility.
+The Institute’s research covers the most topical subjects in the field of banking and finance law and include: central banking, international banking and finance, global financial markets, international monetary law, derivatives, crypto assets regulation and DeFi structures, corporate finance law, M&As, SPACs and alternative acquisition models, private equity and venture capital, investment banking law, EU financial law, resolution and insolvency of financial institutions and financial crisis management, banking and financial regulation, Islamic finance, WTO law, IMF law, international investment law, sovereign debt management and restructuring, insurance law, ethics in business and finance, corporate social responsibility, sustainability, and green finance.
 The individual profiles of each member provide a more detailed description of their individual research projects.
 Moreover, the Institute is involved in a variety of joint publications and research projects, for example:

 The Sovereign Debt Forum (SDF) is the result of a collaboration between Queen Mary University of London (Centre for Commercial Law Studies, CCLS) and Georgetown University (Institute of International Economic Law, IIEL) and was launched at the International Monetary Fund in Washington DC on 21 October 2019.
 In the spring of 2020, the European University Institute became a member of the SDF.